-ES-OU students of the Master's program start their studies in April at OU.
+ES-OU students of the Master's program students of the Graduate School of Engineering Science start their studies in April at OU.
 During their first semester (from April - September) they typically obtain 10 credits by lecture courses (elective) and 3 credits by research (required).
 From October on, they spend a one year study stay (2 semesters) at the JLU where they have to obtain 60 CP in total: Students choose 4 lecture-based modules (two in each subject, chemistry and physics) and a minor research project module (6 CP each).
 Furthermore, depending on their research profile students choose 3 research modules (10 CP each), in consultation with their supervisor.
-Back at OU, students complete their studies by preparing and defending their master thesis.
+Back at the OU, students complete their studies by preparing and defending their master thesis.
 In addition to the described schedule, ES-OU students can also start in their first semester (April) at JLU and spend their first year at JLU before returning to OU.
 These students will follow the same study programme at JLU as those coming in their second semester.